TransMorph: Transformer for unsupervised medical image registration

 \subsubsection{Inter-patient Brain MRI Registration}

-For the inter-patient brain MR image registration task, we used a dataset of 260 T1–weighted brain MRI images acquired from Johns Hopkins University.
+For the inter-patient brain MR image registration dataset, we used a dataset of 260 T1–weighted brain MRI images acquired at Johns Hopkins University.
+The images were anonymized and acquired under IRB approval.
 The dataset was split into 182, 26, and 52 (7:1:2) volumes for training, validation, and test sets.
-Each image volume was randomly matched to two other volumes in the set to form four registration pairs of $I_f$ and $I_m$, resulting in 768, 104, and 208 image pairs.
-FreeSurfer (\cite{fischl2012freesurfer}) was used to perform standard pre-processing procedures for structural brain MRI, including skull stripping, resampling, and affine transformation.
-The pre-processed image volumes were then cropped to equal size of 160×192×224.
-Label maps including 29 anatomical structures were obtained using FreeSurfer for evaluating registration performances.
+Each image volume was used as a moving image to form two image pairs by randomly matching it to two other volumes in the set (i.e., the fixed images).
+Then, the moving and fixed images were inverted to form another two image pairs, resulting in four registration pairings of $I_f$ and $I_m$.
+The final data comprises 768, 104, and 208 image pairs for training, validation, and testing, respectively.
+FreeSurfer~(\cite{fischl2012freesurfer}) was used to perform standard pre-processing procedures for structural brain MRI, including skull stripping, resampling, and affine transformation.
+The pre-processed image volumes were all cropped to size of $160\times192\times224$.
+Label maps including 30 anatomical structures were obtained using FreeSurfer for evaluating registration performances.